DenzilGreenwood/log_time/PROJECT_COMPLETE.md

 # 🎉 LTQG Project - GitHub Ready!

-Your Log-Time Quantum Gravity project has been successfully cleaned up and prepared for GitHub with a beautiful website!
+Your Log-Time Quant- Your site will be live at: `https://denzilgreenwood.github.io/log_time/`m Gravity project has been successfully cleaned up and prepared for GitHub with a beautiful website!

 ## ✅ What's Been Completed